Colorado Elopement Locations and Planning Guide

 Adventure Options in Breckenridge

 The area around Breckenridge is surrounded by incredible views!
-Hike through a forest of aspen trees, sit at the edge of Lake Dillon, stand at the edge of an alpine lake, take a bumpy dirt road to the top of a mountain, or look up at a waterfall.
+Hike through a forest of aspen trees, sit at the edge of Lake Dillon, stand at the edge of an alpine lake, take a bumpy dirt road to the top of a mountain, see views for miles at golden hour on Loveland Pass, or look up at a waterfall.
+As always, be sure to protect our environment by following Leave No Trace principles.

 Best Time of Year to Visit Breckenridge